Wels: Politics

+The mayor of Wels, Andreas Rabl (FPÖ), was re-elected in 2021.

 Economy

 There are about 36,000 people employed in Wels.
 Of that, about 63% are in the service sector.
 Wels is known as an important city for shopping and the location of several gymnasiums (academic secondary schools) and higher vocational schools and also of a vocational college.
 Furthermore, it is famous for the Wels Fair, which takes place every year in autumn and spring.